 Island Creek Oyster Bar (same folks as Row 34), is another excellent alternative that takes reservations, located a stone’s throne from the vibrant area right around Fenway Park.
 This place has a great selection of local oysters plus lots of tasty seafood options.
 Of course, it is also very popular, so book early!

 Another option would be Select Oyster Bar in Back Bay (opened by Michael Serpa, previously chef at Neptune Oyster), which has been getting insanely good reviews.
-I haven’t personally been there yet, but I’ve only heard good things, and the crowds confirm that.
-If you can, try going at lunch when it’s not nearly as packed.
+I’m a huge fan of their crudo (must try the Faroe Island Salmon Crudo!!), and definitely get a platter of local raw oysters.